MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/see-a-list-of-audio-conferencing-numbers.md

 ## <a name="to-view-your-audio-conferencing-phone-numbers"></a>So zeigen Sie Ihre Audiokonferenz-Telefonnummern an

-1. Melden Sie sich bei Office 365 mit Ihrem Firmen- oder Schulkonto an.
+1. Melden Sie sich mit Ihrem Geschäfts- oder Schulkonto bei Office 365 an.

 2. Wechseln Sie zum Admin Center #a0 **Skype for Business**.